sea-bass/pyrobosim/docs/source/usage/multirobot.rst

     . install/local_setup.bash

-You can run a ROS 2 enabled multirobot demo and interact with the GUI:
+You can run a ROS 2 enabled multirobot demo and interact with the UI:

 ::